Student Complaint Policy and Resolution Process

 Procedures/Guidelines

 Students may elect to address any complaint through the informal or formal complaint resolution process.
-Each process is outlined below.
-The Office of the Dean of Students can answer student questions regarding either complaint process and is the primary resource for students regarding complaints.
+Each process is outline below.
+The Office of the Vice President for Student Affairs can answer student questions regarding either complaint process and is the primary resource for students regarding complaints.

 Informal Complaint Resolution Process